wbotelhos/normalizy/README.md

 ```

 Now, `money` will delegate to `number` filter.
-Since we already know the need of `raw` options, we can declare it here too:
+Since we already know the need of `raw` options, we can declare it here:

 ```ruby
 Normalizy.configure do |config|